-- Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States and its territories. - Our plan usually cannot cover off-label use.
-"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Generally, coverage for "off-label use" is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
-If the use is not supported by any of these references then our plan cannot cover its "off-label use."
+- Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States or its territories. - Our plan usually cannot cover off-label use.
+"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Coverage for "off-label use" is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.

-Also, by law, these categories of drugs are not covered by Medicare drug plans.
+In addition, by law, the following categories of drugs are not covered by Medicare drug plans.
 (Our plan covers certain drugs listed below through our enhanced drug coverage, for which you may be charged an additional premium.
 More information is provided below.):

-- Non-prescription drugs (also called over-the-counter drugs) - Drugs when used to promote fertility - Drugs when used for the relief of cough or cold symptoms - Drugs when used for cosmetic purposes or to promote hair growth
+- Non-prescription drugs (also called over-the-counter drugs) - Drugs used to promote fertility - Drugs used for the relief of cough or cold symptoms - Drugs used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs used for the treatment of sexual or erectile dysfunction

-- Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs when used for the treatment of sexual or erectile dysfunction - Drugs when used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale
+- Drugs used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale

-We offer additional coverage of some prescription drugs not normally covered in a Medicare prescription drug plan (enhanced drug coverage).
+We offer additional coverage of some prescription drugs (enhanced drug coverage) not normally covered in a Medicare prescription drug plan.